 Why, the user does not have permission (because they are not admins).

-Lets fix this, we need a tool from MS called subinacl to give the domain users permissions to the services.
+MS called subinacl to give the domain users permissions to the services.

 once installed run the following: